 The nonpartisan Fellows program:

-- Exposes Fellows to the most up-to-date research and analysis on innovative and successful education policies and practices
+- Exposes Fellows to the best research and analysis on innovative and successful education policies and practices

-- Provides an environment that welcomes distinct views in order to foster debate on multifaceted education issues
+- Provides an environment that welcomes distinct views and fosters debate on multifaceted education issues

-By investing in America’s political leaders, we are building informed and motivated educational change agents with the necessary influence to reform state education systems and improve outcomes.
+The Fellows are part of an elite group of high-ranking, elected state officials who have committed themselves to a nine-month immersion in the full education continuum, from prenatal care and early childhood to postsecondary education and the workforce.
+By investing in America’s political leaders, we aim to build a cadre of informed and motivated educational change agents with the necessary influence to reform state education systems and improve outcomes.

 - Policy Discussions featuring experts who probe Fellows’ thoughts on the challenges and policy implications of the topics at hand and provide additional knowledge building as needed.

 - Study Groups allowing Fellows to gain a deeper understanding about an issue.
 Fellows break into small groups to engage in a facilitated in-depth discussion, case study analysis, or examination of model policy.
-They also participate in a deep-dive session where they have the time to present a current education issue that is important to them, share their position on the issue, and receive constructive feedback.
+They also participate in a deep-dive session where they have the time to present a current education issue that is important to them, share their position on the issue, and receive constructive feedback from critical friends.

-- Strategy Breakouts featuring former governors, which allows Fellows to consider political and strategy implications in an intimate setting.
+- Strategy Breakouts featuring former governors.
+This session allows Fellows to consider political and strategy implications in an intimate setting.

-- Site Visits and Classroom Perspective which provide Fellows a chance to see various issues firsthand and hear points of view from current practitioners.
+- Site Visits and Classroom Perspective which provide Fellows a chance to see various issues firsthand and points of view of current practitioners.
 Fellows are equipped with the tools they need to conduct future site visits in their home states.

 - A Personalized, In-State Session guided by Hunt Institute staff.
 Fellows delve into specific policy areas in a private setting, which allows time for individual consultation.

-- Monthly Webinars which provide Fellows a venue to discuss timely education policy activities.
+- Monthly Webinars which provide Fellows a venue to discuss timely education policy activities occurring in their states, other states, and at the national level.